DavidFirth/blog/docs/_posts/2026-09-07-mellyshed.md

 That work is accompanied by an online tool, [BoRAT](https://alicemiller2.github.io/borat_git_pages), and it is the output from that tool that I adapt here for pétanque mêlée competitions with 'mainly pairs' games.
 The adaptations needed are all connected with the inclusion of one or more triples teams when _n_ is not a multiple of 4 --- in particular, to adjust each schedule so that individual players do not appear in a triple more often than is necessary.
 My schedules allow for a maximum of 6 rounds of play.

 I will tabulate here some properties of each schedule, up to _n_=67 players.
-(My club has 16 pistes, so 67 is the largest number of players that can be accommodated there without including some triple-versus-triple games.)
 The properties tabulated are:

 - the number of pistes required
 - the number _Rmax_ of 'perfectly social' rounds possible (up to 6)